 "The compassion CleanSlate brings to the table is so dramatic," says Shelley Modzeleski, Center Manager in Fitchburg.
 "It's why the community is grateful that we're here."

 Riven by high unemployment, Fitchburg also suffers from high rates of opioid addiction and overdoses.
 Still, while the crisis is not receding and opioid addiction and overdoses remain high, the death rate from opioid overdoses is decreasing across Massachusetts for the first time in seven years.
 According to the Massachusetts Department of Public Health, in 2014 there was a 39% increase in overdoses from the prior year; in 2015, a 30% increase; in 2016, a 22% increase; and in 2017, an 8% decrease from 2016.

 As reported last August by the Boston Globe, Massachusetts treatment professionals point to the widespread distribution of the overdose rescue drug Narcan (naloxone) as a big reason for the lower number of overdose deaths.
 But subsequent to this report, a study was shared that tracked Massachusetts residents who had received naloxone.
 The findings showed that one in 10 people who were administered naloxone went on to die within a year.

-The conclusions make it clear that the opioid epidemic will not be solved simply by saving people from overdoses.
+The conclusions make it clear that the opioid epidemic in Massachusetts will not be solved simply by saving people from overdoses.
 Resuscitation is not the same as treatment.

 A team of nurturers